Stuxnet: Target and origin

-Experts believe that Stuxnet required the largest and costliest development effort in malware history.
-Developing its many abilities would have required a team of highly capable programmers, in-depth knowledge of industrial processes, and an interest in attacking industrial infrastructure.
+Stuxnet may be the largest and costliest development effort in malware history.
+Developing its abilities would have required a team of capable programmers, in-depth knowledge of industrial processes, and an interest in attacking industrial infrastructure.
 Eric Byres, who has years of experience maintaining and troubleshooting Siemens systems, told Wired that writing the code would have taken many man-months, if not man-years.
 Symantec estimates that the group developing Stuxnet would have consisted of between five and thirty people, and would have taken six months to prepare.
 The Guardian, the BBC and The New York Times all claimed that (unnamed) experts studying Stuxnet believe the complexity of the code indicates that only a nation-state would have the abilities to produce it.
 The self-destruct and other safeguards within the code implied that a Western government was responsible, or at least is responsible for its development.
 However, software security expert Bruce Schneier initially condemned the 2010 news coverage of Stuxnet as hype, stating that it was almost entirely based on speculation.
 But after subsequent research, Schneier stated in 2012 that "we can now conclusively link Stuxnet to the centrifuge structure at the Natanz nuclear enrichment lab in Iran".

+In late December 2008, Dutch engineer Erik van Sabben travelled to Iran, allegedly to infiltrate the Natanz nuclear facility on behalf of Dutch intelligence and install equipment infected with Stuxnet.
+He died two weeks after the Stuxnet attack at age 36 in an apparent single-vehicle motorcycle accident in Dubai.